-- A few long sleeves shirts, to wear when it gets colder.
+- A few long sleeves shirt, to wear when it gets colder.
 I am a fan of Kuhl Trista Hoody and Alva Thermal.
 I also brought my Kinsley Flanner.

 - 2 sweaters.
 I wore my Lea Pullover and my Nova whenever it got cold, either at night or in the early morning hours.

 - A light yet warm jacket.
 I wore the Firefly Hoody.